Managing Gems with Bundler: Gemfile, Install, and Update

 Bundler is the standard dependency manager for Ruby.
-It ensures your project uses the exact gem versions you specify, preventing the dreaded “it works on my machine” problem that plagues Ruby projects.
-Whether you’re building a Rails application or a simple Ruby script, understanding Bundler will save you from dependency headaches.
+Managing gems with Bundler ensures your project uses the exact gem versions you specify, preventing the dreaded “it works on my machine” problem that plagues Ruby projects.
+Whether you’re building a Rails application or a simple Ruby script, controlling gem versions with Bundler will save you from dependency headaches.

 Before Bundler existed, Ruby developers struggled with gem version conflicts.
 Your project might need version 2.0 of a library, while another project on the same machine required version 1.0.
 RubyGems alone couldn’t resolve these conflicts, and gem updates would often break existing applications.